synapticielfactory/es_analytics/README.md

     }
   ]
 ```

-Also, we need visual configuration that can be set as below:
+Also, we need a visual configuration that can be set as below:
  ```Hjson
   scales: [
     {